Frandipfer/Frandipfer/README.md

-- 👋 Hi, I’m @fdippiton
+### Hi! 👋, Francina Dippitón greets! (^_^)

-- 👀 I’m interested in programming👩🏽‍💻, robotics, software development and embedded systems
+I'm a Computer Systems Engineering student, and I'm really passionate about technology.
+So that's why I constantly seek to gain knowledge, and at the same time be able to improve and develop my programmer's skills.
-- 🌱 I’m currently learning frontend development
+- 👀 I’m really into web programming👩🏽‍💻, robotics, software development and embedded systems.
-- 💞️ I’m looking to collaborate on ...
+- 🌱 Currently learning frontend development.
 - 📫 Reach me on francina.dippiton@gmail.com and follow me on @f_dippiton

 <!---
 Frandipfer/Frandipfer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.